lightly-ai/lightly/docs/source/tutorials/structure_your_input.rst

     ## Use pre-defined set of transformations from Lightly SSL
     transform = SimCLRTransform()

-    def apply_transform(example_batch, transform=transform):
+    def apply_transform(batch: dict[str, Any], transform=transform)-> Dict[str, Any]:
         """
-        Apply the given transform across a batch.
-To be used in a 'map' like manner

-        Args:
-          example_batch (Dict): a batch of data, should contain the key 'image' tranform (Callable): image transformations to be performed

-        Returns:
-          updated batch with transformations applied to the image
+        Applies the given transform on all elements of batch["image"].
         """

-        assert "image" in example_batch.keys(), "batch should be of type Dict[str, Any] with a key 'image'"
+        assert "image" in example_batch, "batch must contain key 'image'" batch["image"] = [transform(img.convert("RGB")) for img in batch["image"]]

-        example_batch["image"] = [
-            transform(image.convert("RGB")) for image in example_batch["image"]
-        ]
-        return example_batch
+        return batch

     base.set_transform(apply_transform)
     hf_dataloader = torch.utils.data.DataLoader(base["train"])

 Image Augmentations
 -------------------

 Many SSL methods leverage image augmentations to better learn invariances in the training process.
-For example, by using different crops of a given images and positive view, the SSL model will be trained to produce a representation that is invariant to these different crops.
-When using a grayscale operation, or a colorjitter one as positive views, the representation will have to be invariant to the color information [1]_.
+For example, by using different crops of a given image, the SSL model will be trained to produce a representation that is invariant to these different crops.
+When using a operation such as grayscale or colorjitter as augmentation, it will produce a representation that is invariant to the color information [1]_.

 We can use off the shelf augmentations from libraries like `torchvision transforms <https://pytorch.org/vision/stable/transforms.html>`_ and `albumentations <https://albumentations.ai/docs/>`_ or the ones offered by Lightly SSL's